kyaw-yethu/kyaw-yethu/README.md

 I am a Burmese 🇲🇲 computer science undergraduate at KAIST🇰🇷, who loves building intelligent systems that can solve humans' problems.
 Therefore, my technical interest encompasses
 - 🤖 **artificial intelligence** in general
-- 🖥️ **computer architectures for accelerated computing** Starting with writing AI for games because I thought it was cool, I have become a strong believer that AI can solve various global problems to a great extent.
+- 🖥️ **computer architectures for accelerated computing**

 Apart from my research interest, another life-long goal of mine is to actively work on **📚💡accessibility to quality education for everyone**.
 To this end, I expect having to figure out ways to deliver education to under-served communities and advance educational tools to improve the quality of education.